aws-cloudformation/aws-cloudformation-resource-providers-frauddetector/aws-frauddetector-outcome/docs/README.md

 #### Tags

-Tags associated with this detector.
+Tags associated with this outcome.

 _Required_: No